Atanas9708/JS-Core/README.md

-All the tasks and homeworks i have completed while studying in Software University.
+This repository contains all the tasks i have completed while studying in SoftUni.